Hawthorn Berry Tincture

 Heart disease is a serious condition.
 Do not self treat heart conditions without telling your doctor.
 You should use Hawthorn Berry tincture under your healthcare provider’s supervision.

 Hawthorn should be used with caution when combined with other herbs and supplements that have cardiovascular effects such as Danshen, Epimedium, Ginger, Ginseng, Turmeric, and Valerian.
+Avoid use with cardioactive herbs such as Horehound and Shepherd’s Purse due to the unpredictability of effects and adverse effects.
 Do not take Hawthorn Berry tincture with antiarrhythmics, antihypertensives (vasodilators, ACE inhibitors, angiotensin receptor blokers, calcium channel blockers), cardiac glycosides (digoxin), vasodilators (phosphodiesterase type 5 inhibitors), and antihyperlipidemic agents.

 Recent data suggests no notable interaction between Hawthorn and digitalis glycosides and standard therapy for chronic CHF, but caution is still advised until more definitive data is available.